 Google Analytics > Acquisition > Search Console > Landing Pages report and then click on any of of your URLs to see what users are searching on Google to find the page.

 RPC, which stands for Revenue Per Click, is an e-commerce statistic seen in Google Analytics.
 This states the value of each click.
 You may use RPC to find the keywords that are affecting your campaign.

 RPC= Goal Value x Conversion Rate.

-You May also Like:- 21 Best Zero Investment Business Ideas in 2022 (Highly Profitable)
+You May also Like:- 21 Best Zero Investment Business Ideas (Highly Profitable)